KRMisha/Makefile/README.md

 The Makefile is designed to support these kinds of platform-specific configurations alongside one another.

-Lines 50-69 of the Makefile contain platform-specific `INCLUDES`, `LDFLAGS`, and `LDLIBS` variables which should be used for this purpose.
-To configure a library for a certain platform, simply add the options to the variables under the comment indicating the platform.
+Lines 49-68 of the Makefile contain platform-specific `INCLUDES`, `LDFLAGS`, and `LDLIBS` variables which should be used for this purpose.
+To add a library for a certain platform, simply add the options to the variables under the comment indicating the platform.

-> The common `INCLUDES` (line 20), `LDFLAGS` (line 31), and `LDLIBS` (line 34) variables should only contain options which are identical for all platforms.
-Any platform-specific options should instead be specified using lines 50-69.
+> The common `INCLUDES` (line 19), `LDFLAGS` (line 30), and `LDLIBS` (line 33) variables should only contain options which are identical for all platforms.
+Any platform-specific options should instead be specified using lines 49-68.

 ## Project hierarchy